pyliaorachel/pyliaorachel.github.io/_posts/blog/Notes/2016-10-23-operating-system-concurrent-programming.md

 	- 1 per individual data structure
 	- More locks -> more parallelism BUT more bugs

+- Why do we need `spin lock` when implementing `blocking lock`?
+	- Avoid `lost wakeup` between checking availability of lock & sleep
+	- Need another locking method to protect the shared ready queue

 ### __Deadlocks, Starvation, Livelock__

 - `Deadlock`: a set of threads each waiting for a resource held by another thread